singapore/gl-got/readme.md

 Same as [`got`](https://github.com/sindresorhus/got) (including the stream API and aliases), but with some additional options below.

-Errors are improved by using the custom GitHub error messages.
+Errors are improved by using the custom GitLab error messages.
 Doesn't apply to the stream API.

 ### token